PreciousAnagwu/Week-3-Python-Assignment-/README.md

-# Week 3 Assignment pn Python - Calculate Discount
+# Week 3 Assignment on Python - Calculate Discount

 ##  Description
 This is a simple Python program that calculates the final price of an item after applying a discount.